-This study establishes a quantum-mechanical foundation for the fundamental laws of statistical mechanics using the principle of envariance.
-The main results are summarized below: \begin{enumerate} \item \textbf{Derivation of Core Statistical Distributions:} By applying the envariance framework~\cite{zurek2003,deffner2016} to a system of $N$ entangled qubits~\cite{sebastian2019book}, we derived the binomial distribution $P(n)=\binom{N}{n}p^n(1-p)^{N-n}$ directly from the symmetry of system–environment correlations.
+\item \textbf{Derivation of Core Statistical Distributions:} By applying the envariance framework~\cite{zurek2003,deffner2016} to a system of $N$ entangled qubits~\cite{sebastian2019book}, we derived the binomial distribution $P(n)=\binom{N}{n}p^n(1-p)^{N-n}$ from the symmetry of system--environment correlations in maximally envariant equilibrium states.
 The special case of maximal entanglement ($p=1/2$) yields equal probabilities for all outcomes, while the general non-maximal case (represented through an auxiliary Hilbert space) reproduces Born’s rule~\cite{Born1926ZPhys,zurek2003}.
-In the appropriate limits ($N\!\to\!\infty$, $p\!\to\!0$), this result continuously transitions into the Poisson $P(n)=\lambda^n e^{-\lambda}/n!$ and Gaussian distributions, providing a unified quantum origin for classical statistics.
+In the appropriate limits ($N\!\to\!\infty$, $p\!\to\!0$), this result continuously transitions into the Poisson $P(n)=\lambda^n e^{-\lambda}/n!$ and Gaussian distributions, providing a unified quantum-mechanical origin for classical statistical laws.

-\item \textbf{Quantitative Resolution of the Gibbs Paradox:} The Gibbs paradox~\cite{gibbs1902,sackur1911,tetrode1912} was resolved by invoking the quantum indistinguishability~\cite{zurek2014} of identical particles.
-We showed that the classical entropy of mixing is exactly cancelled by a von Neumann entropy term, $S_{\text{ent}} = k_B \ln(N!)$, which arises from the entanglement between the system's permutation states and an observer's information.
-The relevance of this quantum correction was quantified by the dimensionless parameter $N\lambda_{th}^3/V$~\cite{pathria2011,huang1987}.
-Our calculations confirmed that this parameter is negligible for a room-temperature gas ($\sim 10^{-7}$) but significant for an ultracold atomic gas ($\sim 0.3$), thereby defining the classical-to-quantum transition.
+\item \textbf{Interpretation of the Gibbs Paradox:} The Gibbs paradox~\cite{gibbs1902,sackur1911,tetrode1912} was revisited by invoking the quantum indistinguishability~\cite{zurek2014quantumorigin} of identical particles.
+We showed that the classical entropy of mixing is exactly cancelled by a von Neumann entropy term, $S_{\text{ent}} = k_B \ln(N!)$, which arises from tracing out environmental degrees of freedom that encode particle permutations.
+This entanglement entropy provides a quantum-information--theoretic interpretation of the standard $1/N!$ correction already present in the Sackur--Tetrode formula, rather than introducing a new modification.
+The relevance of this correction was quantified by the dimensionless parameter $N\lambda_{th}^3/V$~\cite{pathria2011,huang1987}.
+Our analysis confirms that this parameter is negligible for a room-temperature gas ($\sim 10^{-7}$) but becomes significant for ultracold atomic gases ($\sim 0.3$), thereby delineating the classical-to-quantum crossover.